-As a German art publisher, SHIFT BOOKS produces its books exclusively sustainably and, if possible, vegan.
+As an art book publisher, SHIFT BOOKS produces its books exclusively sustainably and, if possible, vegan.
 Reason enough for the UmDEX editorial team to present the publishing motivation for this unique approach.

 Why sustainable and vegan production?